 Develop the technical, analytical, leadership and communication skills you need for a successful career in accounting.
 This field combines the conceptual and quantitative elements of accounting, while promoting the integration of theory and practice.
 You will gain an understanding of financial and managerial accounting while fulfilling the requirements of the professional accounting standards for the first four modules of the Professional Education Program (see the CPA Canada Competency Map).
 The completion of a major research project will also be undertaken throughout the degree.

-Each term you’ll participate in a research seminar, which allows you to engage with students in discussions with peers, faculty, academic scholars from other universities and business leaders.
+Each term you will participate in a research seminar, allowing you to engage with students in discussions with peers, faculty, academic scholars from other universities and business leaders.

 Meet our students

 Applicants must meet the following requirements to be considered for admission:

 Undergraduate degree (4-year honours degree or equivalent) with a minimum 70% average.
 For applicants who do not hold an undergraduate degree with a strong emphasis in either the accounting and/or management fields, additional prerequisites or academic upgrading may be required.